RulinShao/retrieval-scaling/README.md

 If you find our code, data, models, or the paper useful, please cite the paper:
 ```
 @article{shao2024scaling,
+  title={Scaling Retrieval-Based Language Models with a Trillion-Token Datastore},
-  author = {Shao, Rulin and He, Jacqueline and Asai, Akari and Shi, Weijia and Dettmers, Tim and Min, Sewon and Zettlemoyer, Luke and Koh, Pang Wei},
+  author={Shao, Rulin and He, Jacqueline and Asai, Akari and Shi, Weijia and Dettmers, Tim and Min, Sewon and Zettlemoyer, Luke and Koh, Pang Wei},
-  title  = {Scaling Retrieval-Based Language Models with a Trillion-Token Datastore},
-  year   = {2024},
+  journal={arXiv preprint arXiv:2407.12854},
+  year={2024}
 }
 ```